n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 In the nodes panel, notice that when adding your first node, you will see the different trigger node categories.
 After you have added your trigger node, you'll see that the nodes panel changes to show Action, Data transformation, Helper, Flow and File nodes.

-If you want to find a specific node, you can use the search input at the top of the nodes panel.
+If you want to find a specific node, use the search input at the top of the nodes panel.

 ### Adding nodes

 There are two ways to add nodes to your canvas:

-- Click on the node you want in the nodes panel.
+- Select the node you want in the nodes panel.
 The new node will automatically connect to the selected node on the canvas.
 - Drag and drop the node from the nodes panel to the canvas.

 ### Node buttons